dylan-shaw/quick_and_dirty_lm/README.md

 ```

 If you'd like to verify that you've got a working environment,
-you can run the smoke test:
+you can run the pretraining function on the test data, using a
+small model that fits in most GPUs.

 ```
-./quick_and_dirty_lm.py smoke-test-gpt
+./quick_and_dirty_lm.py pretrain
 ```